storybookjs/react-native/docs/configure_storybook.md

 ### Other Configurations

 We allow you to use almost all [Webpack configurations](https://webpack.github.io/docs/configuration.html).
 So, you can customize as you wish.

+### Full Control

+For very custom configuration needs, or if you'd like to take full control over the webpack config, [see this guide](/docs/webpack_full_control_mode.md).

 ## Custom Babel Config